vivienney/bots/README.md

 9. To stop bots click the "Stop Bots" button and wait 30 seconds for the process to close you will see a countdown there
 10. To run the bots again just run `start.bat`, click "Connect" button and then click "Start Bots" button if you did everything right bots should start again
 11. Always make sure you wait the 30 seconds for process to close or you are gonna get captcha on your ip

-## Q and A
-Q: I got captcha I cant play anymore with the bots!
-A: Restart your W-lan Router to get a new IP!
--
-Q: I did Restarted my W-lan Router but still have Captcha!
-A: You Have a statical ip so you cant change your ip!
--
-Q: How to change the ip when my is static?
-A: Get a VPN Like ProtonVPN(Almost everyip banned), NordVPN, Cyberghost(now paid :c) , PerfectPrivacy(paid), tunnelbear, DM @Turbo - ターボ  for PureVPN for $15/yr
--
-Q: My ip have still captcha with the vpn!
-A: Than the VPN got already agar.io Captcha, Try a other IP / Country of the vpn!
--
-Q: Why did i got Captcha?
-A: You did Close the console Without pressing Stop bots and dint wait the 30 seconds!

 VPS
 -------